Imagine being born with a virus which has no cure... Imagine losing both of your parents to the disease at an early age...

 And then imagine the torment of being abandoned by relatives and the rest of society…

-Myanmar is a growing country and is on its way to democracy after 50 years of military rule.
-Nevertheless, it has one of the lowest spend on health in the world and the highest mortality rate for children under 5 years old in the region according to UNICEF.
+Myanmar has one of the lowest spend on health in the world and the highest mortality rate for children under 5 years old in the region according to UNICEF.
 Estimates suggest a minimum of around 60 000 HIV/AIDS orphans with approximately 18 000 deaths every year.

 ***UPDATE - LITTLE BOY***